M737557/php-GDPR-CRUD-TOTPauth-adminpage-audit-mysql-datamasking/README.md

 release1.1.7z

-Audit_viewer.php: Forbidden 403 non-admin users are redirected to login as admin.
+totp_auth.php: Forbidden 403 non-admin users are redirected to login as admin.

 20 june 2026.